The UCLA Criminal Defense Clinic was established in 2009 to address systemic issues in the criminal legal system.

 Each year, the cases and policy projects that the clinic takes on are different and responsive to specific needs in the community.

 The seminar associated with the clinic examines the role of the defense lawyer in the criminal justice process.
 Students develop a range of critical lawyering skills, including trauma-informed investigation, interviewing and counseling, persuasive brief writing and trial techniques.
-Throughout, clinic faculty mentor students to practice zealous and client-centered advocacy, while developing techniques to guard against stress and burnout that adversely impact many practicing lawyers.
+We also seek to expose students to issues of structural racism and other forms of inequality that are embedded in the operation of the criminal and immigration legal systems.
+Clinic faculty mentor students to practice zealous and client-centered advocacy, while developing techniques to guard against stress and burnout.

-Graduates of the Criminal Defense Clinic become part of a vibrant community of more than 100 alumni working all over the country, primarily in public defender offices and at nonprofits focused on immigrant rights.
+Graduates of the Criminal Defense Clinic become part of a vibrant community of more than 100 alumni working all over the country, primarily in public defender offices and at nonprofit organizations focused on immigrant rights.